WhatsApp marketing KPIs: 4 metrics

 This figure is usually calculated on a long-term basis, not necessarily per campaign.
 Of course it will depend on the cost of your products and depend on what you’re promoting with your campaign and how much discount you're offering.

 We find that companies with a high AOV do particularly well in WhatsApp.
-This is because they can hugely shorten lead times (like woodboom did, from 4 weeks to 4 days) and offer the personal, instant service that a person spending a large amount of money with a brand usually demands.
+This is because they can hugely shorten lead times (like furniture brand woodboom did, from 4 weeks to 4 days) and offer the personal, instant service that a person spending a large amount of money with a brand usually demands.

 3. Total revenue (€)